What Is Built Up Area, Carpet Area, & Super Built-Up Area – Difference Explained

 • Terraces

-In an apartment or house, the built-up area is the carpet area, plus the area covered by the inner walls and the balcony.
-If we talk about India mainly, then 30% of the house area is used in creating the internal walls and balconies.
-If the developer tells the built-up house area is 1000 sq. ft., you can assume the house’s total usable space will be around 700 sq. ft.
-The formula to calculate the built-up area of a home or apartment:
+In an apartment or home, the built-up area includes the carpet surface as well as the interior walls and balcony.
+In India, interior walls and balconies account for 30% of the total dwelling space.
+If the developer specifies a built-up home area of 1000 square feet, you may expect the house’s total usable space will be around 700 square feet.
+The formula for calculating the built-up area of a house or apartment:

 Built-up area = carpet area + area of the walls + area of the balcony